Explanation of a Low Hand

 Hand 2: 2,3,4,5,6

-It’s easy to assume that hand 1 is best here since it holds the Ace.
+It’s easy to think that Hand 1 is best here since it holds the Ace.
 However, we need to look at the highest card to determine the strength of a low.
 Hand 1 is “seven-low” while hand 2 is “six-low”.
 Hand 2 wins the pot.

 Low hands in 2-7 Triple Draw